donlelek/Rsnippets/README.md

 Rsnippets
 =========

-A collection of R snippets found on the web
+A collection of R snippets found or inspired by articles on the web.